indrayam/aws-nerd-notes/cli/_iam.md

 }

 # Create a Customer Managed Policy as we want to attach (and not inline) the policy

-aws iam create-policy --policy-name BrahmaPolicy --policy-document file://adminpolicy.json
+aws iam create-policy --policy-name BrahmaPolicy --policy-document file://rootadmin-policy.json

 # Attach the Customer Managed Policy to the Role
 aws iam attach-role-policy --role-name BrahmaRole --policy-arn arn:aws:iam::155633134391:policy/BrahmaPolicy

-# Define a Customer Managed Policy to be attached to the user
+# Define a Customer Managed Identity Policy to be attached to the user who is the trusted principal allowed to assume the new role that we just created
+# File name: assume-role-policy.json
 {
   "Version": "2012-10-17",
   "Statement": [